exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 Generally, use the Scarlet Heroes default rules for overusing checks; if your hero is a Skilled Navigator, he likely never needs to roll to steer a boat.
 However, if negative trait negates some of that advantage, the hero might still need to roll.

 *Cole has the traits* phobia of water (-2) *and* has a hard time physically affecting the Real world (-2)*.
 He also has the trait* athletic (+3)*.
 If he needs to swim out to save someone drowning, the roll will take a penalty of -4 since negatives are always applied, and he can use his* athletic *trait to add 2, for a net of -2 to the check.
 If he had a second applicable positive trait he could also apply that.
-If he had no penalties,  his* athletic *trait might have been enough for an automatic success.*
+If he had no penalties, say, he was sprinting across a field, his* athletic *trait might have been enough for an automatic success.*

 #### Setting limits